 Schools @ University for Sustainability + Climate Protection

 How do you make energy out of wind and cow dung?
-What have mashed potatoes and roast beef got to do with climate change?
 What does the tree trunk from the Grunewald tell us about global warming?
-How can we make the world fair and sustainable in the long term?
-These and other future-oriented issues on sustainable development are the subjects for our SchülerUni for sustainability and climate protection.
+These and other future-oriented issues on sustainable development were the subjects of the SchülerUni for Sustainability and Climate Protection.

-Pictures of the last Schools@University can be found in the photo gallery.
+Pictures of the last Schools@University can be found in this photo gallery.

 For an overview of Schools@University, please download this poster.

 - 25.- 29.März 2019